 Why Should You Learn Linux?

 The answer to why you should learn Linux is that it is a must-know technology with a wide range of applications.
 It is used for embedded systems, mobile phones, and servers, among other uses.
 Even the Career Karma website is hosted on a Linux server.

 But, even if you’re not interested in systems administration, knowing Linux can still be helpful.
-With a working knowledge of Linux, you’ll be able to navigate the command line more effectively, which will help you in a wide range of technical environments.
+With a working knowledge of Linux, you’ll be able to navigate the command line more effectively.
+This will assist you in a wide range of technical environments.
 You’ll also have a better understanding of how computers work.